Creating Growth

 Irvine Welsh, Trainspotting.

 Like life, growth is something that every business leader appears to have chosen.
-It’s virtually baked into the boilerplate of a C-Suite CV.
+It’s virtually baked into the boilerplate of a C-suite CV.

 But despite choosing it, growth remains elusive for many.
 An almost mystical objective that can be measured and monitored but never fully understood or tamed.